ruslanlap/palette-creator/README.md

 ]
 ```

-This means you need to define your custom colors in a similar format within a Python file and then provide the path to this file using the `--palette` argument when running the script."
+This means you need to define your custom colors in a similar format within a Python file and then provide the path to this file using the `--palette` argument when running the script
 If you need further assistance or more detailed instructions, feel free to ask!
+JOIN!!!

 ```bash
 docker run --rm -v $(pwd):/app palette-creator --palette example.py